epitron/upm/README.md

 * build
 * monitor - ad-hoc package manager for custom installations (like instmon)
 * keys - keyrings and package authentication
-* default - configurable default action (defaults to update only the OS)
+* default - configure the action to take when no arguments are passed to "upm" (defaults to "os:update")

 ### Install, search, and remove can prefix the package name with a namespace: